bappasahabapi/react-vite-2024/README.md

 - implement login logout

 **4. Axios and Jwt**
+- Here we dont install jwt package and dot env package .
+- For access the `.env` file we use `import.meta.env.`
 - `cd backed-server` and `npm install` and then run` npm run dev`
 - install axios in frontend for data fetching: `npm install axios`
 - Next create `.env` file and keep the base url here.